How do I open and edit the Windows registry

-To open the Windows Registry follow the below steps.
+To open the Windows registry, follow the steps below.

 - If prompted by User Account Control, click Yes to open the Registry Editor.

-- Once opened successfully you should be in the Windows Registry Editor Window, similar to the example shown below.
+- The Windows Registry Editor window should open and look similar to the example shown below.

-When most users need to edit their Registry they're given the location or path of where the Registry value is contained and what to change.
-In the below example, is an example path of a commonly accessed Registry subkey.
-To browse to this location you first start by opening the HKEY_LOCAL_MACHINE key (folder).
-Once in this key you should see the SOFTWARE folder and within this key contains the remainder keys listed below.
+When most users need to edit their registry, they're given the location or path of where the registry value is located and what to change.
+Below is an example path for a commonly accessed registry subkey.
+To browse to this location, you first start by opening the HKEY_LOCAL_MACHINE key (folder).
+In this key, you will see the SOFTWARE folder, then Microsoft, Windows, CurrentVersion, and finally the Run folder.

-Once in the above path you'll have a window similar to the below example.
-In the below example, you can see four different string value keys, which in this case are pointing to each of the programs Windows runs each time this computer starts.
+After navigating to the above registry path, you'll see a window similar to the example below.
+In this example, you can see four different string value keys, which in this case are pointing to each of the programs Windows runs each time the computer is turned on or restarted.

-To edit a value, double-click the name of the value you wish to edit.
-For example, if we were to double-click the 'IntelliPoint' Name a new window would appear that would allow us to change the value of the Data.
-In this example, we could change the location of where the file is located for the IntelliPoint driver.
+To edit a registry value, double-click the name of the value you want to edit.
+For example, if we were to double-click the 'IntelliPoint' value in the example above, a new window would appear that would allow us to change the value of the Data.
+In this case, we could change the file path of where the "ipoint.exe" file is located for the IntelliPoint driver.

-To delete a value highlight any Registry Name and then press the delete key on the keyboard.
-For example, if we did not want the IntelliPoint to load each time Windows starts we could highlight IntelliPoint and then press the delete key.
+To delete a registry value, highlight any registry Name and then press the delete key on the keyboard.
+For example, if we did not want the IntelliPoint program to load each time Windows starts, we could highlight IntelliPoint and then press the delete key.